 Two distressed senior citizens.

-SSI benefits, or Supplemental Security Income, is awarded to you according to your financial need.
+SSI benefits, or Supplemental Security Income, are awarded to you according to your financial need.
 To qualify, you must fall within specific income limits set by the SSA.
 These limits are limited according to your income, and those of your spouse if you are married.

-If, after your divorce, any financial deficits (or loss of income) require you to change your living arrangements (for example, you move in with an adult child) your benefits could be affected.
-If you were to move in with an adult child, or relative, and do not have to contribute to rent or food, your SSI payments could be lessened by as much as one-third.
+If, after your divorce, any financial deficits (or loss of income) require you to change your living arrangements (for example, you move in with an adult child), your benefits could be affected.
+If you were to move in with an adult child or relative and do not have to contribute to rent or food, your SSI payments could be lessened by as much as one-third.

 If I Am A Woman, What Criteria Must I Meet To Collect Benefits From My Ex-Spouse?

-Recall that, If certain requirements are met, you could receive as much as 50% of your ex-spouses SSI (and other) benefits.
+Recall that, if certain requirements are met, you could receive as much as 50% of your ex-spouse's SSI (and other) benefits.

 These basic criteria are: